FAQs About Venous Disease and Varicose Veins

 Do varicose and spider veins serve any useful purpose?

 In the vast majority of cases, spider and varicose veins do not serve any useful function; only in extremely rare cases, when the deep veins of legs are blocked, varicose veins of legs may carry useful circulation.
 In fact, the backward flow of blood in the varicose saphenous or perforator veins misdirects the deep vein blood flow backward and downwards towards the lower leg, instead of the heart.
 This “loop” circulation causes venous congestion, resulting in swelling and capillary leakage of fluid and blood components.
 Often, shutting down the source of venous reflux will dramatically reduce swelling of the leg, visibly reduce its circumference and re-establish a healthy circulatory pattern.
-It is this improvement in blood circulation that causes improvement of symptoms, like tiredness and heaviness in the legs.
+It is this improvement in blood circulation that causes an improvement of symptoms, like tiredness and heaviness in the legs.